EndpointProviders 1.2.4

 app.AddEndpointsFromEndpointProviders(typeof(MarkerClass));

-The AndEndpointProviderFactory method is responsible for the insertion of the endpoints.
-The AddEndpointsFromEndpointProviders method collects and initializes all IEndPointProvider objects by passing the IServiceProvider to their constructor.
+The AndEndpointProviderFactory method is responsible for inserting the endpoints.
+The AddEndpointsFromEndpointProviders method collects and initializes all IEndPointProvider objects by injecting the IServiceProvider into their constructors.

 Example 1 - Simple example

-Let's modify the classic WeatherForecast sample Minimal API project, in order to show an explicit example.
+Let's modify the classic WeatherForecast sample Minimal API project, to provide an explicit example.

-We slightly modify the WeatherForecast class to a struct as shown below (there is no specific reason for that, just my preference):
+We slightly modify the WeatherForecast class to a struct, as shown below (there is no particular reason for this, just my preference):

 namespace EndpointProviderTests;